JANUARY

 World Autism Awareness Day (A/RES/62/139)

 World Autism Day is an internationally recognized day dedicated to raising awareness about autism and promoting inclusion for people with autism.
 It is observed annually on April 2nd.
-The day was first observed in 2008, following a United Nations General Assembly resolution that recognized autism as an important issue.
-World Autism Day aims to increase understanding and acceptance of autism in society and is also an opportunity to celebrate the unique talents and contributions of people with autism and to advocate for their rights and needs.
+The day was first observed in 2008 after a United Nations General Assembly resolution recognized the importance of autism.
+World Autism Day aims to increase the understanding and acceptance of autism in society.
+It’s also an opportunity to celebrate the unique talents and contributions of people with autism and to advocate for their rights and needs.

 International Day for Mine Awareness and Assistance in Mine Action (A/RES/60/97)

-The International Day for Mine Awareness and Assistance in Mine Action is observed annually on April 4th to raise awareness about the dangers of landmines and explosive remnants of war and to promote efforts to eliminate these threats to civilians and communities.
-The day was established by the United Nations General Assembly in 2005 through resolution A/RES/60/97, which recognized the devastating impact of landmines and explosive remnants of war on civilians, and called for increased international cooperation to address these threats.
+The International Day for Mine Awareness and Assistance in Mine Action is observed annually on April 4th.
+It raises awareness about the dangers of landmines and explosive remnants of war and to promote efforts to eliminate these threats to civilians and communities.
+The UN General Assembly established the day in 2005 through resolution A/RES/60/97, which recognized the devastating impact of landmines and explosive remnants of war on civilians.
+It also called for increased international cooperation to address these threats.

 International Day of Sport for Development and Peace (A/RES/67/296)

 The International Day of Sport for Development and Peace is observed annually on April 6th to promote the role of sport in advancing social and economic development, promoting peace, and building a better world for all.
-The day was established by the United Nations General Assembly in 2013 through resolution A/RES/67/296, which recognized the potential of sport as a powerful tool for promoting development, peace, and human rights, and called for greater investment in sport and physical activity programs.
+Resolution A/RES/67/296, which the UN General Assembly voted on in 2013, established the day.
+It recognizes the potential of sport as a powerful tool for promoting development, peace, and human rights.
+The resolution also called for greater investment in sport and physical activity programs.

 International Day of Reflection on the Genocide in Rwanda (A/RES/58/234)

-The International Day of Reflection on the Genocide in Rwanda is observed annually on April 7th to remember the victims of the genocide in Rwanda in 1994 and to promote the prevention of genocide and other mass atrocities.
-The day was established by the United Nations General Assembly in 2004 through resolution A/RES/58/234, which recognized the importance of remembering the tragic events that occurred in Rwanda and the need to prevent such atrocities from happening again.
+The International Day of Reflection on the Genocide in Rwanda is observed annually on April 7th.
+It remembers the victims of the genocide in Rwanda in 1994 and promotes the prevention of genocide and other mass atrocities.
+The UN established the day through resolution A/RES/58/234 in 2004.

 World Health Day [WHO] (WHA/A.2/Res.35)

-World Health Day is celebrated annually on April 7th to raise awareness about a specific health theme and to mobilize action to improve global health.
-The day was established by the World Health Organization (WHO) in 1950 to mark the anniversary of its founding and to promote the importance of health for all people worldwide.
-Each year, World Health Day has a specific theme that reflects current health issues and challenges facing the world.
+World Health Day is celebrated annually on April 7th.
+It raises awareness about a specific health theme and mobilizes action to improve global health.
+The World Health Organization (WHO) established the day in 1950 to mark its anniversary.
+Each year, World Health Day highlights a specific theme that reflects current health issues and challenges facing the world.

 International Day of Human Space Flight (A/RES/65/271)

-The International Day of Human Space Flight is observed annually on April 12th to commemorate the anniversary of the first human spaceflight by Yuri Gagarin in 1961 and to promote the peaceful exploration and use of outer space for the benefit of all humanity.
-The day was established by the United Nations General Assembly in 2011 through resolution A/RES/65/271, which recognized the important role of human spaceflight in expanding our knowledge of the universe, advancing scientific research, and promoting international cooperation.
+The International Day of Human Space Flight is observed annually on April 12th to commemorate the anniversary of the first human spaceflight by Yuri Gagarin in 1961 and promote the peaceful exploration and use of outer space for the benefit of all humanity.
+The UN General Assembly established the day through resolution A/RES/65/271 in 2011.
+It recognized the important role of human spaceflight in expanding our knowledge of the universe, advancing scientific research, and promoting international cooperation.

 International Mother Earth Day (A/RES/63/278)

-On April 22nd, International Mother Earth Day is held to promote conservation and spread awareness about environmental concerns.
-It was on this date that the Paris Agreement on Climate Change was signed, and every year, there are numerous programs and celebrations held around the world to honor the Earth and educate people on how best to protect it.
+Every year on April 22nd, International Mother Earth Day promotes conservation and spreads awareness about environmental concerns.
+It marks the anniversary of the Paris Agreement on Climate Change.
+Numerous programs and celebrations are held around the world to honor the Earth and educate people on how best to protect it.

 World Book and Copyright Day (UNESCO 28 C/Resolution 3.18)

-World Book and Copyright Day is held on April 23rd every year the same day that three important writers–Cervantes, Shakespeare and Inca Garcilaso de la Vegas–died.
-Its purpose is to celebrate the importance of books to both mankind’s past and future and to encourage people everywhere to pick up a book and read.
+World Book and Copyright Day is held on April 23rd every year on the same day that three important writers–Cervantes, Shakespeare and Inca Garcilaso de la Vegas–died.
+Its purpose is to celebrate the importance of books to both mankind’s past and future and encourage people everywhere to read more.

-English Language Day is held on April 23rd every year, the same day as the birthday of William Shakespeare.
-The purpose of the event is to honor one of the two primary official languages of the United Nations and to encourage the study of English around the world without sacrificing local languages.
+English Language Day is held on April 23rd every year, which is William Shakespeare’s birth and death day.
+The event honors one of the two primary official languages of the United Nations and encourages the study of English around the world without sacrificing local languages.

 On April 25th, the world celebrates World Malaria Day, an event sponsored by the World Health Organization and the United Nations.
 The purpose of the day is to encourage more research and donations for medical supplies to help stamp out the disease of malaria which continues to affect more than 200 million people every year.